 NFL Draft

 As a young team in the middle of a rebuild, the draft will be the most important part of the offseason for the Titans’ organization and fans.
 This year, the Titans own the 4th, 35th, 66th, 101st, 140th, 142nd, 184th, and 238th picks in the draft.
 All eyes will be on the Titans’ fourth overall draft pick.
+At the NFL Combine, the Titans held meetings with Omar Cooper, Jeremiyah Love, Kenyon Sadiq, Arvell Reese, Rueben Bain, David Bailey, Brandon Cisse, Will Lee, Brandon Cleveland, and Chris Hilton.
 Here are a few players that the Titans could look to target with the fourth overall pick:

 Rueben Bain Jr, EDGE

 One name to keep an eye on is Rueben Bain Jr from the University of Miami.
 Bain recorded 8.5 sacks this season for the Hurricanes.
 Pairing Bain with Jeffery Simmons on the Titans’ defensive line could be scary for years to come.
-Last season, the Titans rushed the passer pretty well.
-The Titans totaled 42 sacks last season and were tenth in the league in sack percentage.
-Even though the Titans are already decent in that area, you can never have too many pass rushers.
+Bain was teammates with Cam Ward at Miami.
+Titans General Manager Mike Borgonzi said that he has had conversations with Ward about Bain, and Ward has said nothing but good things.

 Caleb Downs, S